 Represents a "prefix" that is pushed onto the stack to initiate evaluation.
-The prefix is an array, where buckets holding the values for toplevels are first, then a bucket for another array if stxs is non-empty, then num-lifts extra buckets for lifted local procedures.
+The prefix is an array, where buckets holding the values for toplevels are first, then the buckets for the stxs, then a bucket for another array if stxs is non-empty, then num-lifts extra buckets for lifted local procedures.